-So we’re now at a lovely marina in Georgia called “Brunswick Landing”, this little haven is tucked right down the St Simons Sound, under the bridge and up a little tributary called “Fancy Bluff Creek”, it lies alongside the old town of Brunswick and is perfectly positioned for great little restaurants and life that a small southern town provides.
+So we’re now at “Brunswick Landing Marina”, this little haven is tucked right down the St Simons Sound, under the bridge and up a little tributary called “Fancy Bluff Creek”, it lies alongside the old town of Brunswick and is perfectly positioned for great little restaurants and life that a small southern town provides.
 Another small detail is that it has a clubhouse that has a free beer pump, it’s not the only reason we chose this marina, but it sure helps.

 Life here in Brunswick slows right down, its a very chilled environment, assisted somewhat by the heat this time of year, which makes working after 11 am quite impossible, or moving around at any speed very difficult.